Chelsea Zhang

 Chelsea T. Zhang (born November 4, 1996) is an American actress.
-She portrayed Rose Wilson on the DC Universe / HBO Max superhero series Titans (2019) and had recurring roles on the Disney Channel comedy-drama Andi Mack (2017–2018) and the Netflix black comedy Daybreak (2019).
-Her film roles include the comedy-drama Me and Earl and the Dying Girl (2015).
+She portrayed Rose Wilson / Ravager in the HBO Max superhero series Titans (2019) and had recurring roles in the Disney Channel series Andi Mack (2017–2018) and the Netflix series Daybreak (2019).
+Her films include Me and Earl and the Dying Girl (2015), Relish (2019), and Love in Taipei (2023).

 Early life and education

 Zhang is from Pittsburgh, Pennsylvania.
 She was a Junior Olympic figure skating qualifier in her preteens.
 She attended North Allegheny Senior High School.
-She was accepted early at the age of 16 to the University of Southern California.
+At the age of 16, she was accepted early to the University of Southern California.
 She graduated from the Marshall School of Business with a degree in business administration in 2017.

 Career

 Zhang made her debut in 2012 film The Perks of Being a Wallflower.
 She played the role of Naomi in the 2015 film Me and Earl and the Dying Girl.

 From 2017 to 2018, Zhang played the recurring role of Brittany, Bex Mack (Lilan Bowden)'s boss at The Fringe, in seasons 1 and 2 of the Disney Channel series Andi Mack.

 Zhang played the role of Sawyer in the 2018 independent feature film Relish, which was featured in several international film festivals, including the 2019 Burbank International Film Festival, where Zhang received several nominations and awards for best supporting actress and best ensemble.

 In March 2019, it was announced that Zhang would star as Rose Wilson in the first live action iteration of the character in second season of the DC Universe series Titans.
 She also played KJ in the 2019 Netflix adaptation of Daybreak.

-In November 2021, it was announced Zhang would play Sophie in the film adaptation of Abigail Hing Wen's Loveboat, Taipei.
+In November 2021, it was announced Zhang would play Sophie in the film adaptation of the Abigail Hing Wen novel Loveboat, Taipei, released in November 2023 as Love in Taipei.